Van Hove singularities in stabilizer entropy densities: Van Hove singularities for general TEXT

 which implies that all nonzero components of $\bm{n}$ have the same absolute value.The function $N_{\alpha}:\mathbb{S}^{2}\to\mathbb{R}$ is invariant under the action of the \emph{hyperoctahedral group} $G=S_{3}\ltimes\mathbb{Z}_{2}^{3}$ \cite{Heinrich_2019}, which consists of all permutations and sign changes of the components of $\bm{n}$.
 By Palais principle~\citep{palais1979principle}, critical points of $N_{\alpha}$ must occur in $G$-symmetric configurations, i.e., vectors that are invariant under some subgroup of $G$.
 Up to symmetry, the critical points of $N_{\alpha}$ on $\mathbb{S}^{2}$ fall into three classes:

 There are respectively 6, 12 and 8 points in each class.
 The first, respectively third, class correspond to absolute maximum, respectively minimum, of $N_{\alpha}$, namely stabilizer states and maximal magic states ( $\ket{T}$-type states in \cite{bravyi2005UniversalQuantumComputation}).
-The corresponding values of $n=1,3^{1-\alpha}$, are the edge of the support of $P_{N_{\alpha}}(n)$, $[3^{1-\alpha},1]$, and for what we have said previously $P_{N_{\alpha}}(n)$ has a a simple stepwise singularity around these points where it raises from zero to a finite value at the lower edge or goes to zero from a finite value at the upper edge.
+The corresponding values of $N_\alpha$, $1,3^{1-\alpha}$, are the edge of the support of $P_{N_{\alpha}}(n)$, $[3^{1-\alpha},1]$, and for what we have said previously $P_{N_{\alpha}}(n)$ has a simple stepwise singularity around these points where it raises from zero to a finite value at the lower edge or goes to zero from a finite value at the upper edge.
 The 12 points in the second class, taking place at $n=n_{c}:=2^{1-\alpha}$, are precisely the locations where the 8 loops for $n<n_{c}$ touch the six loops for $n>n_{c}$.
 The corresponding states are precisely the so called $\ket{H}$-states defined first in \cite{bravyi2005UniversalQuantumComputation}, given by the Clifford orbit of $\ket{H}\bra{H}=\frac{1}{2}\left(\id+\frac{X+Z}{\sqrt{2}}\right)$.
 As we will show below, these are saddle points of $N_{\alpha}$ and give rise to logarithmic, Van Hove singularities in $P_{N_{\alpha}}(n)$.
+Notice that the position of the singularity is given by

 In order to prove this claim we need to find, to leading order, the curves resulting from the intersection of $N_{\alpha}=n$ and $\norm{\bm{n}}_{2}^{2}=1$ when $n$ is close to $n_{c}$, for generic $\alpha\geq2$.
 We fix $\boldsymbol{n}_{c}=\left(1/\sqrt{2},1/\sqrt{2},0\right)$, so in spherical coordinate we set $\vartheta=\pi/2+\vartheta'$ and $\phi=\pi/4+\phi'$, where $\vartheta'=\phi'=0$ corresponds to $\boldsymbol{n}_{c}$.
 Since $\alpha>1$ we obtain, up to leading order